slackapi/java-slack-sdk/docs/guides/supported-web-frameworks.md

 ## Quarkus

-[Quarkus](https://quarkus.io/) is a Web application framework that supports packaging for GraarlVM and HotSpot.
+[Quarkus](https://quarkus.io/) is a Web application framework that supports packaging for GraalVM and HotSpot.
 In this section, I'll explain how to configure SlackAppServlet with the framework.

 You can generate a blank project from [code.quarkus.io](https://code.quarkus.io/).
 For simple Bolt apps, we recommend using **Undertow Servlet** in the **Web** component section.
 Nothing else is required.
 Just click **Generate your application** button and download the generated zip file.